 Different responses to trauma

 We all react differently under extreme circumstances.
-There are some people who experience a traumatic event and who will become highly traumatised.
-Others who experience a similar situation may not.
+Some people who experience a certain event or who witness something frightening will become highly traumatised whereas others who experienced the same or a similar situation will not.

 We are only now beginning to understand the many factors which can increase or decrease the risk of someone becoming traumatised.
-One of these is the level of care and support we received from others at the time.
+One of these is the level of care and support we receive from others.

-A traumatic event need not be one which involves violence or disaster.
+A traumatic event need not be one involving violence or disaster.
 Any number of precipitating events can cause trauma.

-What we know is that some people will go on to develop acute or chronic stress reactions as a result of something happening to them which overwhelmed their nervous system at the time.
+What we know is that some people go on to develop acute or chronic stress reactions as a result of something happening that served to overwhelm their nervous system at the time.